MituuZ/fuzzier/readme.md

   - Search all except excluded files
   - Search only from VCS-tracked files
 - Text search leveraging [ripgrep](https://github.com/BurntSushi/ripgrep "Link to GitHub - ripgrep"), grep or findstr
-  - With file globbing support for ripgrep
+  - With file extension support for ripgrep in the secondary search field
 - File mover

 ## Documentation